multirobot-use/mission_planner/README.md

 ## Test

-To test if the system is working correctly you can launch a simulation and order tasks or unexpected events by executing Makefile recipes.
+To test if the system is working correctly, you can launch a simulation and order tasks or unexpected events by executing Makefile recipes.

-**Note**: Simulation.launch file has some parameters to facilitate the configuration of the simulations, having parameters to select the number of UAVs, the Gazebo world, debug modes and some other things.
+**Note**: The `Simulation.launch` file has some parameters to facilitate the configuration of the simulations, having parameters to select the number of UAVs, the Gazebo world, debug modes and some other things.
 See the heading of the file to know the different world options.

 ```bash
 make launch